develax/RazorExpress/README.md

 **(draft)**

 When I just started to dive into the world of **Node.js** after years of working with [ASP.NET MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview) I couldn't find any **view template engine** that was as convenient, elegant, concise, and syntactically close to native HTML as [Razor](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/layout).
 I may be exaggerating its merits and maybe it's all just a matter of habit, but I decided to try to create something similar for using in **Node.js** with **Express** library.
-I must say that I was able to find the closest to **Razor** supported library, but some points were quite different from **Razor** which I was used to and they just looked much less concise and convenient to me (like layouts and partial blocks, for example).
-So, let's proceed to the description of my creation... my first **JavaScript** creation actually.
+The closest to **Razor** supported library I could found was [Vash](https://www.npmjs.com/package/vash), but some points of it were quite different from **Razor** which I was used to and they just looked much less concise and convenient to me (like layouts and partial blocks, for example).

+Although I tried to make my library as close as possible to Razor there are certain differences that need to be taken into account.
+So, enough lyrics, let's get started look into my creation... it's my first JavaScript creation actually.

 Quick Start
 ===